RSol/yii2-settings/README.md

 To use a custom settings form, you can use the included `actions\SettingsAction`.

 1. Create an associated view with an `ActiveForm` contain all the settings you need.
-2. Add `pheme\settings\actions\SettingsAction` to the controller's actions.
+2. Add `rsol\settings\actions\SettingsAction` to the controller's actions.

 __Views__:
-See /pheme/settings/views/default/custom.php
+See /rsol/settings/views/default/custom.php

 __Controller__: